top of page

 By Cam Bestwick

 This training teaches the learner to reconceptualise notes simply as knowledge assets whose value can be maximised by managing them better.
-It introduces them to a powerful but lightweight framework for personal knowledge management and, depending on time and learner progress, imparts up to ten interlocking note-making techniques that serve learners better in the long-run.
-This short course is an outstanding introduction to good lifelong note-making habits.
+It introduces them to a powerful but lightweight framework for personal knowledge management and, depending on time and learner progress, teaches a 'top ten' interlocking note-making techniques that will serve them better in the long-run.

 Simulations & Challenges